 - City of Heroes introduced the Menders of Ouroboros in a major update, who try to recruit the players into helping them fix the timeline to avoid a mysterious future cataclysm only referred to as "The Coming Storm".

-- In The Journeyman Project, you are the Time Police.
+- You are the Time Police.
 The world's first time machine, the Pegasus Device, is safely in the hands of the Temporal Security Annex, an organization devoted to protecting the timeline from those who would change history for their own gain (presumably, they use it for historical research); naturally, the player - Gage Blackwood, TSA Agent 5 - ends up having to save history from a xenophobic madman trying to sabotage Earth's entry into The Federation.

 - In the first game, the job of policing history is performed by allowing historical changes to happen, grabbing a backup disc containing unchanged history from 1 million BC, then cross-referencing with recorded history in the altered present.
-There are no safeguards if history is altered so that the TSA fails to be founded, but fortunately an improved time machine is used from the second game onward that doesn't necessitate returning to the present before the next jump.
+There are no safeguards if history is altered so that the TSA fails to be founded (but there are safeguards if the TSA is founded but elements in the altered timeline's incarnation would prefer it to remain in its new state.), but fortunately an improved time machine is used from the second game onward that doesn't necessitate returning to the present before the next jump.